rhjacobsen/CN_workshops/Workshops/3/README.md

 There are no requirements regarding the programming language (e.g., Perl, C, C++, Java etc.) used to implement the client and server applications.
 The client and the server are required to run on the Linux machines and must be implemented for the UDP-based service and the TCP-based service.
 Make sure that your timestamp is compliant with the examples in [RFC 868](http://tools.ietf.org/html/rfc868).

-Note, that the virtual nodes comes with a python3.5 and perl5.22 intepreter installed, and that the use of an intepreted language makes it easier to modify the program on the node.
+Note, that the virtual nodes in GNS3 comes with a Python 3.5 and Perl 5.22 intepreter installed, and that the use of an intepreted language makes it easier to modify the program on the node.
+However, it is not required to use the GNS3 virtual environment for testing.

 #### Optional and not a mandatory part of the workshop:
 The advanced student may want to implement one of the following features in addition to the pure client-server communication.